philipstubbs13/ClickMe/README.md

 </pre>

 <p>To verify that the application has started and is working locally on your computer, open Chrome and go to <a href="http://localhost:3000">http://localhost:3000</a>.</p>

+## <a name="react-deployment"></a> Deployment

+To deploy your react app to Heroku, see [Deploying React with Zero Configuration](https://blog.heroku.com/deploying-react-with-zero-configuration).

 ## <a name="technologies-used"></a> Technologies used to build app